 “Seems so.
 Who’s lucky enough show up on land are trick of fate, I guess.”

-I looked out over a broad field of salty potholes that had almost been a confusing, watery interim between my unexpected demise at the hands of some poor urban motorist and my final reward.
+I looked out over a broad field of salty potholes that had almost been a confusing, watery interim between my unexpected demise at the hands of some unobservant urban motorist and my final reward.
+Sunlight glistened on the foam.
 I was sick, but not in my stomach.
 And not in my head.
 Somewhere deeper.

 “But, Bob.
 You met your own killer.”